Pampita

 Ana Carolina Ardohaín Dos Santos (born 17 January 1978) is an Argentine model, television personality, dancer, television host and actress.
 She is widely known by the nickname Pampita, a diminutive for La Pampa, the province where she was born.

 Personal life

-Carolina Ardohaín was born on 17 January 1978 in General Acha, La Pampa, Argentina: she was one of very few people baptised at the monastery of Nuestra Señora del Pilar in Recoleta, Buenos Aires.
-Her father is Argentine, her mother is Brazilian.
+Carolina Ardohaín was born on 17 January 1978 in General Acha, La Pampa, Argentina; she was one of very few people baptised at the monastery of Nuestra Señora del Pilar in Recoleta, Buenos Aires.
+Her father is Argentine and her mother is Brazilian.

 Pampita is the mother of a daughter, Blanca Vicuña Ardohaín, born in 2006 and died in 2012, and three sons.
-Their father is the Chilean actor Benjamín Vicuña, boyfriend of Pampita from July 2005 to December 2015.
+Their father is the Chilean actor Benjamín Vicuña, who was Pampita's partner from July 2005 to December 2015.

-On 22 November 2019 Pampita married politician and restaurateur Roberto García Moritan; the couple has a daughter.
+On 22 November 2019, Pampita married politician and restaurateur Roberto García Moritán; the couple has a daughter.
 They announced their divorce in 2024.

 Career

 Since 2013, Carolina Ardohaín represents the car makes Citroën and Citroën DS line.
 In May 2016, Pampita took part in the dancing reality show Bailando 2016 as a member of the jury.
 From June 2017 she present the talk show Pampita Online.
 In March 2022, she host the program El hotel de los famosos, together with Leandro Leunis, in eltrece.